gain-ifes/robot-setup-tf/README.md

-# robot_setup_tf
+# robot-setup-tf

-Pacote a ser instalado na Raspberry PI para implementar exclusivamente as transformadas.
+Pacote a ser instalado no sistema embarcado para implementar exclusivamente as transformadas.